Elizabeth David bibliography: An Omelette and a Glass of Wine (1984)

-The article from which the volume takes its title is an essay on "the almost primitive and elemental meal evoked by the words: 'Let's just have an omelette and a glass of wine.'"
+The article from which the volume takes its title is an essay on "the almost primitive and elemental meal evoked by the words: 'Let's just have an omelette and a glass of wine.
 Among the other subjects are profiles of people including Norman Douglas, Marcel Boulestin, Mrs Beeton, and "A gourmet in Edwardian London", Colonel Nathaniel Newnham-Davis.
 Several sections are devoted to descriptions of the markets at Cavaillon, Yvetot, Montpellier, Martigues and Valence, and unpretentious restaurants and hotels in France.
 There are articles on lemons, potted meat, mayonnaise, pizza, syllabubs, truffles, and on the cuisines of Spain and Morocco.
 For most of the articles David provided either an introduction or an afternote, or both.

 The Times described the book as "this serenely unhurried gathering of essays, book reviews, pamphlets, travellers' tales and cookery articles.
-The food writer Alan Davidson spoke of David's "intellectual vitality, her amazing memory for detail, her passionate interest in getting everything right, her feeling for style in the larger sense," qualities that the chef Rowley Leigh found demonstrated in An Omelette and a Glass of Wine.
+The food writer Alan Davidson spoke of David's "intellectual vitality, her amazing memory for detail, her passionate interest in getting everything right, her feeling for style in the larger sense", qualities that the chef Rowley Leigh found demonstrated in An Omelette and a Glass of Wine.

 The book was published by Robert Hale.
 In 1985 Dorling Kindersley published an edition, and the first US edition was published by Viking, New York, in the same year.
 The first paperback edition was published by Penguin Books in 1986.
 Translations have been published in Danish, Swedish and Dutch.
 The book was reprinted in 1986, 1996, and 1997.
-In 2009 a new edition was published by Grub Street, London; in 2010 a new US edition was issued by Lyons Press, Guilford, Conn.
+In 2009 a new edition was published by Grub Street, London; in 2010 a new US edition was issued by Lyons Press, Guilford, Connecticut.